 Assumed knowledgeFoundational knowledge in professional practice in Exercise Science and Exercise Physiology in Australia, including scope of practice, ethics and professional conduct, health care legislation.

 |2021||UC - Canberra, Bruce||Semester 2||02 August 2021||On-Campus||Miss Angela Douglas|

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Miss Angela Douglas|

 Gordon, Visich & Keteyian.
 Clinical Practice in Exercise Physiology, 4th Edition.
 Human Kinetics.Human Kinetics.
 2018 (available through The School Locker).

 Or you can use 3rd Edition (2013), if purchasing second-hand or accessing through library (which also has the 4th Edition).

 This required text is also used in other units in the 4th year of your degree, being Cardio-pulmonary Conditions and Rehabilitation (unit 9381), and Clinical Conditions 2 (unit 11546).

 Special assessment requirements

-Students must gain 50% in the final exam, and an aggregate mark of 50% or more to pass this unit.
+Students must attempt all assessment items.
+Students must gain 50% in the final exam and be assessed as safe, and receive an aggregate mark of 50% or more to pass this unit.